SchillingLabProteomics/ICC/README.md

 ## Input Data

 DIA-NN output files: Download from MassIVE Repository and place them in the Data/ folder.
+Reviewer login credentials for MassIVE are outlined in the Data Sharing section of the manuscript.

 Expression Matrices: Available in Data/, for users who want to start with statistical analyses directly.